 Consistent with UMBC’s mission, The Shriver Center is helping to advance the national conversation on the role of applied learning in higher education and the integration of theory and practice through the scholarship of application and engaged scholarship.
-Shriver Center initiatives provide opportunities for the systematic reflection and examination necessary for determining the extent to which Center programs (Service-Learning, Peaceworker Program, Public Service Scholars Programs, SUCCESS, Choice Program) have achieved their goals and objectives.
+Shriver Center initiatives provide opportunities for the systematic reflection and examination necessary for determining the extent to which Center programs (Service-Learning & Community Engagement, Peaceworker Program, Public Service Scholars Programs, Choice Program) are achieving their goals and objectives.
 The Center’s evaluation and assessment efforts provide information about Center programs that is key in attracting continued funding, as well as other opportunities for expansion and influence in the Baltimore Metropolitan community.
 In turn, monetary awards and community recognition attract local, state and national attention to UMBC and The Shriver Center.

 In FY14, Dr. Thomas Penniston, Shriver Peaceworker Fellow Program alumnus, successfully completed his doctoral program in Language, Literacy and Culture.
 Dr. Penniston’s dissertation, entitled: “The Impacts of Service-Learning Participation upon Post-Secondary Students’ Academic & Social Development” involved quantitative and qualitative methods, including 18 years of longitudinal data, representing 55,000 students and numerous statistical controls.
 His qualitative component involved 10 semi-structured interviews.
 This study provides an in-depth analysis of students’ academic, personal and social development.
 Specific findings suggest:

 - Service-learning students who engaged in Shriver Center experiences demonstrate a diverse set of advantages over students who did not engage in similar experiences including academic development, pro-social growth and community binding mechanisms.